Black Sea Fleet Losses during the Russo-Ukrainian War

 • Russian oil products tanker 'Sig' hit by Ukrainian maritime drone (USV) south of Kerch Bridge.
 Ship significantly damaged.

 • Russian Patrol Ship Vasily Bykov stopped and boarded the Palau flagged Sukru Okan General Cargo ship in Southern Black Sea as it sailed towards Ukraine.
-This is the first treported boarding following the termination of the Black Sea Grain Initiative (BSGI).
+This is the first reported boarding following the termination of the Black Sea Grain Initiative (BSGI).

 • Floating sea mines wash up at Costinești, near Constanța in Romania.
 One explodes on pier.
 Possibly laid by Russia in July.